Akagi201/ffmpeg-player/README.md

 * SDL's Screen can't be moved and always "Busy".
 * Frame rate can't be accurate because it doesn't consider the time consumed by `avcodec_decode_video2()`.

+### `simple-update`
+* SU（Simple Update）Version solved 2 problems above.
+It create a thread to send SDL Event every 40ms to tell the main loop to decode and show video frames.